 across Canada or Online

-Is the CPS Pleasure Craft Operator Card any different from the others?
+Is the CPS-ECP Pleasure Craft Operator Card any different from the others?

 Is the PCOC the only certificate that I need to operate a powered pleasure craft in Canada?